-- Using a unique asset (such as a strength that no other similar organization in your geographic area has) and/or - Having outstanding execution (such as being faster or less expensive, or having better service, than other similar organizations in your geographic area)
+- Using a unique asset (such as a strength that no other similar organization in your geographic area has) and/or - Having outstanding execution (such as being faster, less expensive, or having better service than other similar organizations in your geographic area)146

 It's a bit like being in your own restaurant and deciding from the menu what dish will become your signature.
-Take inventory of what you have or what you can do, make a decision, and run with it.
+Take inventory of what you have or what you can do; then make a decision and run with it.

-Another way to find your agency's competitive advantage is to think of the values that are most important to you - the ones that you would not forsake for any reason.
-For me, it was making our customer the star; for you it might be delivering real results, lowest costs, or highest quality.
+Another freeform way to find your agency's competitive advantage is to think of the values that are most important to you - the ones that you would not forsake for any reason.
+For the performing arts center I helmed, it was making our customer the star; for you it might be delivering real results, lowest costs, or highest quality.

-Although some organizations have multiple advantages, I recommend trying to have as few as possible.
+Although some organizations have multiple advantages, try to have as few as possible.
 It's hard enough for folks in your agency to remember the mission let alone how you're going to win.
-If you have singled out one advantage, pound away at it, and you just might pull it off.
-The table below shows the results from the outdoor camping organization built using the BAM process:
+The table below shows the results from the outdoor camping organization built using the BAM process in Appendix A:

-Ideas Results - delivers skills for life, everyone succeeds, strong rank, Everyone succeeds advance program, long-term relationships (34) Ideas not chosen for any kid, at risk urban youth, urban activities, buddies, geographic diversity, wide range of ages, flexibility for kids, special needs (19) - values-driven programs, trust, history, reputation (19) - programs - programs, order of the arrow, comprehensive, well-rounded (16)

-Ideas Results strong leader training, real leadership program only one, boy-run, active engaged adult leaders (15) - fun, opportunity for travel, excitement, summer camp - experience, high adventure program (14) - financial stability, do all kinds of things, high annual giving (3) - well organized, recruiting methods, effective marketing (7) strengthen programs of churches and sponsors (0)
+Ideas Results • delivers skills for life, everyone succeeds, strong rank, advance Everyone succeeds program, long-term relationships (34) Ideas not chosen for any kid, at-risk urban youth, urban activities, buddies, geographic diversity, wide range of ages, flexibility for kids, special needs (19) values-driven programs, trust, history, reputation (19) programs - programs, order of the arrow, comprehensive, well-rounded (16) • strong leader training, real leadership program, only one, boy- run, active engaged adult leaders (15) • fun, opportunity for travel, excitement, summer camp (0) experience, high adventure program (14) • financial stability, do all kinds of things, high annual giving (3) well organized, recruiting methods, effective marketing (7) strengthen programs of churches and sponsors (0)